 The United Kingdom: Huge domestic consumption

-The United Kingdom’s desiccated coconut import volume in 2020 was 15.5 thousand tonnes, worth €28 million, which is equivalent to 13% of total European imports.
-On average, the United Kingdom’s imports increased annually by 3% between 2016 and 2020, despite the unstable supply due to the COVID-19 outbreak.
+The United Kingdom’s desiccated coconut import volume in 2022 was 15,600 tonnes, worth €36.2 million.
+This is less than half of the Dutch import volume in terms of value and volume.
+On average, the United Kingdom’s imports decreased by 3% annually between 2018 and 2022.
+This coincided with the unstable supply due to the COVID-19 pandemic and the high inflation post-pandemic.
 A specific characteristic of the British desiccated coconut market is that most of the imported quantities are consumed within the country.
-Less than 10% of imported quantities are re-exported to other countries.
+Around 500 tonnes were re-exported to other countries in 2022.

 Source: Autentika Global